rlg0198/CSCE4600Project1/README.md

-##How to run
+## How to run

- - Open folder in command prompt
+ - Open files in VSCode
  - run by typing "go run main.go example_processess.csv"